 You Don’t Bring Me Flowers

-The album starts surprisingly strongly with ‘American Popular Song’ – the album was originally planned as a double album with that song providing the central conceit – and Diamond’s best single from the late 1970s, ‘Forever In Blue Jeans’.
-The rest doesn’t really match up to the beginning – it’s certainly unimaginative opening the second side with ‘Dance of the Bumblebee’ after the previous record’s flip-side started with ‘Dance of the Sabres’, but there are plenty of passable album tracks.
-The low points are the title track and the disco closer ‘Diamond Girls’.
+The album starts surprisingly strongly with ‘American Popular Song’ – the album was originally planned as a double album with that song providing the central conceit – and Diamond’s best single from the late 1970s, ‘Forever In Blue Jeans’ (often misheard as “Reverend Bluejeans”).
+The rest doesn’t match up to the beginning – it’s certainly unimaginative opening the second side with ‘Dance of the Bumblebee’ after the previous record’s flip-side started with ‘Dance of the Sabres’.
+The low points are the Streisand duet on the title track and the disco closer ‘Diamond Girls’.

-You Don’t Bring Me Flowers is better than I was expecting, but it’s still part of Diamond’s late 1970s lapse into auto-pilot adult contemporary, just more energetic than usual.
+You Don’t Bring Me Flowers is part of Diamond’s late 1970s lapse into auto-pilot adult contemporary, just more energetic than usual.

 Diamond’s previous two albums weren’t impressive, but he plumbs new depths with 1979’s September Morn.
 When he’s not playing sappy adult contemporary, he’s dabbling in awkward mature disco.
 Additionally, his song-writing is clearly struggling as half of these songs are covers and most of the others use a co-writer.
 The only exception is an awkward bossa nova tinged revisit of Diamond’s Monkees hit ‘I’m A Believer’.